When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 First, let’s highlight the difference between e-readers and tablets when it comes to displaying sheet music.
 Despite their many advantages, tablets often have glossy displays that can cause glare or reflections.

-This can make reading sheet music difficult in bright environments (outdoor concerts) and cause problems with reflections from lamps or spotlights.
+This can make reading sheet music difficult in very bright environments (outdoor concerts) or cause problems with reflections from lamps or spotlights.

 E-readers, on the other hand, use electronic ink technology (E-ink) that minimizes glare and allows for more comfortable reading, even when performing in direct sunlight.